tobermory/executive-glib/README.md

 or similar for other package managers (yum, etc).
 Or perhaps get GLib and build from source.

-Buildin the Executive library presented here is via GNU make, we supply a simple [Makefile](./Makefile).
+Building the Executive library presented here is via GNU make, we supply a simple [Makefile](./Makefile).
 If needed

 ```